Xfireball8/SaasProjectCluster/README.md

 --------------------------------------------------------------------------------------------------

-The objective is to deploy a Kubernetes Cluster + Gitlab on AWS under 5 Minutes.
+The goal is to deploy a Kubernetes Cluster + Gitlab on AWS under 5 Minutes.

 This repo is the SaaS DevOps engineer infrastructure repo.